Food Dehydration Storage Maintenance Guide: Troubleshooting Tips

 • Soak trays in hot, soapy water

-• Wipe down the interior with a clean, damp cloth
+• Wipe down the interior of the dehydrator with a clean, damp cloth

 • Allow everything to air dry completely before next use